 - Try to get contact info so you can follow up later

-- Knowing when to close
+- Know when to close the call

 Points to touch on:

-- Focus on your product/service
+- Focus on value-based selling

 - Explain why the product is worth the cost (what value it brings to the customer)